vega/vega-lite/docs/tutorial.md

 ## Doing a bit more: load data from a URL

-The example above shows only the basic set up.
+The example above shows only the basic setup.
 The rest of the Vega-Lite documentation describes the Vega-Lite specification language in detail.

 For example, instead of embedding the data in the specification, it can be loaded from a url.
 Replace the `vlSpec` variable in the code above with the following specification to create a visualization of a dataset about cars.